woile/rpi-cluster-assistant/README.md

 **Explanation**:

-1. prompt the user for some information.
+1. Prompt the user for some information.
+1. Render cluster files.
-2. flash one SD card based on the node type (`master` or `worker`) chosen.
+1. Flash one SD card based on the node type (`master` or `worker`) chosen.

 ### Render template